We buy or can help you sell Surveying & Scientific Related Antiques!!

 user does not have the need to shoot vertical angles but did need to

-shoot long lines.
+shoot long straight and level lines.

 high post, low post, explorer, and others for different